Heráclides César de Souza Araújo: Early life

+Career

+At the end of his internship Souza Araújo received an invitation by Affonso Camargo, the state president, to participate in sanitation of Paraná, his home state.
+In 1918, the Rural Prophilaxy Service was established and Souza Araujo would soon be called to head the subsection in Paraná.

 After graduation Souza Araújo remained affiliated with the Instituto Oswaldo Cruz and began to concentrate on the area of leprology.
 During the 1920s he served as head of the Rural Sanitary Service of Pará, opening the Lazarópolis do Prata leprosarium on June 24, 1924.
 He later wrote a monograph on this leprosarium.
+During this time he also headed the newly created Institute for Prophylaxis and Venereal Diseases, paying special attention to the spread of syphillis due to prostitution.

 As a researcher at IOC he published around 210 scientific works and headed the Leprology Laboratory from 1927 to 1956.
 He also edited the journal Memórias do Instituto Oswaldo Cruz during the same period.
 He was head of the Bacteriology Section and of the Division of Microbiology and Immunology from 1946 to 1956, and professor of the application course from 1928 to 1956.

 As an internationally renowned researcher Souza Araújo had an important role in the creation of the International Society of Leprology, holding the post of vice-president from 1932 to 1956.

 He dedicated himself to research into the control and treatment of leprosy, and played an important role both as a formulator of policy and as a critic of the policies and public initiatives in the field.
 He visited the main institutions involved in the study of and fight against the disease, both in Brazil and abroad.
-He was nominated Knight-Commander of the Military and Hospital Order of St. Lazarus of Jerusalem in 1936 and was a member of the WHO Expert Panel on Leprosy.
+He was nominated Knight-Commander of the Military and Hospital Order of St. Lazarus of Jerusalem in 1936 and was a member of the WHO Expert Committee on Leprosy.

 Despite retiring in 1956, Souza Araújo continued working at the IOC until his death in 1962.

+He was a Councillor of the International Leprosy Association and patron of the Center for the Study of Leprosy of the Federal University of Parana, to which he donated his personal collection of books on leprosy.

+Awards

 In 1960 the Brazilian government awarded him the Order of Medical Merit in recognition of his outstanding work.
-He was a Councillor of the International Leprosy Association and patron of the Center for the Study of Leprosy of the University of Parana, to which he donated his personal collection of books on leprosy.